Emmanuel Moseley

-Emmanuel LaMurel Moseley (born March 25, 1996) is an American professional football cornerback.
+Emmanuel LaMurel Moseley (born March 25, 1996) is an American former professional football player who was a cornerback in the National Football League (NFL).
 He played college football for the Tennessee Volunteers and was signed as an undrafted free agent by the San Francisco 49ers.

 Early life

 Moseley attended and played high school football at James B. Dudley High School, where he played basketball and was a two-way starter at quarterback and cornerback in football.
 As a senior, Moseley passed for 1,370 yards, rushed for 1,443 yards and accounted for 47 total touchdowns at quarterback and recorded 28 tackles and four interceptions on defense as the Panthers went 15–0 and won the Class 4A State Title.
-Initially rated as a two-star recruit, originally Moseley committed to play college football at Charlotte in the summer going into his senior year.
+Initially rated as a two-star recruit, originally Moseley committed to play college football for the Charlotte 49ers in the summer going into his senior year.
 He changed his commitment to the University of Tennessee following an offer from the school in September of his senior year.